bethkimani/tech_champions_mancala_game/README.md

 Esther Wambui-essie.k004@gmail.com

 ## License
-This project is lisenced under the MIT License
+This project is licensed under the MIT License